 How Metaphors Reflect a Negotiation Relationship

-Let's take one glaring example to illustrate the point and the underlying psychological component that lies beneath the surface.
-If one negotiating party is using a “combat“ connotation as a metaphor in their dialogue, this could be very telling about their makeup and attitudes.
-They may see the negotiation process in terms of either “win or lose.“ This might present an attitude of an “all's fair in love and war“ type mentality where they are suspicious of our motives.
+Let’s take one glaring example to illustrate the point and the underlying psychological component that lies beneath the surface.
+If one negotiating party is using a “combat“ connotation as a metaphor in their dialogue, this could be very telling about their make-up and negotiation relationship attitudes.
+They may see the negotiation process in terms of either “win or lose.“ This might present an attitude of an “all’s fair in love and war“ type mentality where they are suspicious of our motives.

 Another means to address combative business metaphors is to change the metaphor into something else to alter the direction of the negotiation.
-The idea is to prompt the opponents into a different mindset and engage in negotiation conflict resolution.
+The idea is to prompt the counterparty into a different mindset and engage in negotiation conflict resolution.
 For example, if one party says “we‘ve been fighting over this for weeks,“ you might change the combative context to something more benign by replying that the dispute does indeed appear to be “well choreographed.“ This subtle change in metaphor usage suggests a collaborative mentality instead of an “us versus them“ attitude.

 How Metaphors Affect the Negotiation Process

 The use of metaphors in business can provide a clue about the negotiation style being employed by one or both parties and how they can result in negotiation conflicts.
 Let’s examine some of the most common positive and negative metaphors employed by negotiators and see what their meaning might convey.

 - War metaphors: Could mean “anything goes”.
 Any such references suggest a combative approach or business negotiation style.
 Such an attitude should prompt a negotiator to approach the negotiation with considerable caution.